spacebarchat/docs/docs/setup/server/Test Client/index.md

 !!! warning "The test client included with fosscord-server is deprecated and will be removed in favour of [Discord-Client-Proxy](http://github.com/fosscord/Discord-Client-Proxy) in the future"

+## Enabling the test client

 The test client is a proxy to the Discord.com client used for development purposes.
 You can enable the test client by setting the [`client_useTestClient` config](../configuration/index.md) value in your database.

+Here's a step-by-step guide:

+1. Open your [database](../database.md), with a tool such as DBeaver.
+2. Go to the `config` table.
+In DBeaver, this is on the left in the Database Navigator.
+3. In the Data tab of the main view, find the row containing `client_useTestClient`
+4. Update it's `value` to read `true`, instead of `false`.
+5. Save the database, and restart the server.

 ## How it works